 The Porch Club has numerous departments and committees providing a wide variety of opportunities for members to become involved, forge new friendships, and contribute to the club and community.

-Arts Creative arranges for speakers, workshops, trips and programs related to arts and crafts throughout the year.
+Arts Creative arranges for speakers, workshops, trips, and programs related to arts and crafts throughout the year.
 They decorate the clubhouse for holidays and encourage participation in the District Achievement Conference.

 Communications is responsible for maintaining the website and FaceBook page including photographs of club activities.
-Publicity for the club is handled by this committee and also preparation of the bi-monthly newsletter and annual member directory.
+Publicity for the club is handled by this committee and also the preparation of the bi-monthly newsletter and annual member directory.

 The Evening Department provides monthly programs to meet the interests and needs of working members as well as the general membership.
-Meetings include brief Porch Club business updates, followed by program topics that are timely, diverse, educational, and fun.
+Meetings can include brief Porch Club business updates, followed by program topics that are timely, diverse, educational, and fun.
 Activities include fund raisers and good deed events which generously contribute to the Porch Club’s charitable efforts in the community.

 Home Life/Social Services